What Happens if You Consume Too Much Cannabis?

 Signs of too much:

 You can write off a one-time or occasional burnout like a hangover, an unpleasant but bearable warning.
-If you are a first time user, you may notice some results you did not expect.
-That’s why it’s good to use in the presence of others.
+If you are a first-time user, you may notice some results you did not expect.
+That’s why it’s good to use it in the presence of others.

-The lack of clear standards, quality control, and benchmark labeling complicate the problem.
+The lack of clear standards, quality control, and benchmark labeling complicates the problem.
 Your age, general health, and marijuana tolerance levels determine your overdose level.
-But, if you find yourself chasing higher potency cannabis just to produce the same effect, you should look at the usage frequency and dosage.
+But if you find yourself chasing higher potency cannabis just to produce the same effect, you should look at the usage frequency and dosage.

 1. Tremors: Cannabis has proven relief for patients suffering from MS, Parkinson’s, and Intractable Epilepsy.
-Its anti-spasmodic effects are valued by millions.
+Millions value its anti-spasmodic effects.
 So, it is ironic that too much cannabis can produce tremors.

-The tremors may be short lived, but they may also signal a misfiring of THC and your central nervous system.
-It could be the neuro-chemistry or hormone modulation.
-But, it can be a red flag.
+The tremors may be short-lived, but they may also signal a misfiring of THC and your central nervous system.
+It could be the neurochemistry or hormone modulation.
+But it can be a red flag.
 It may be a warning not to use in combination with tobacco and/or alcohol.
-And, if you are predisposed to dopamine problems, restless leg syndrome, and/or fibromyalgia, you must look at your THC content.
+And, if you are predisposed to problems, restless leg syndrome, and/or fibromyalgia, you must look at your THC content.

 2. Psychosis: Any stimulant can affect your psychological condition over time.
-Psychologists and psychiatrists have not clearly defined “psychosis” even though they catalog symptoms.
-Its range is very broad, but at its worse, it is marked by a loss of connection with reality.
+Psychologists and psychiatrists have not clearly defined “psychosis,” even though they catalog symptoms.
+Its range is extensive, but at its worst, it is marked by a loss of connection with reality.

 Cannabis users enjoy the euphoria, mood enhancement, and pain relief associated with use.
 Some even pursue the heightened psychoactivity of potent THC strains.
-Where research has examined these concerns, it has found evidence of some correlation with schizophrenia in genetically pre-disposed subjects.
-But, severe paranoia, confusion, and detachment should worry users.
+Where research has examined these concerns, it has found evidence of some correlation with schizophrenia in genetically predisposed individuals.
+But severe paranoia, confusion, and detachment should worry users.

 3. Detachment: Walking away from personal responsibilities may result from several factors.
-But, if you are shifting money from one pocket to another so you can buy, you may be ignoring your responsibilities.
-If cannabis use helps you miss work, school, or parenting duties, you may have a problem in usage.
+But if you are shifting money from one pocket to another so you can buy, you may be ignoring your responsibilities.
+If cannabis use helps you miss work, school, or parenting duties, you may have a problem with usage.

-4. Health: If you consume too much cannabis, you will find your health decline.
-For example, chronic and frequent dosage of high potency cannabis will affect cognitive functions in most people.
+4. Health: If you consume too much cannabis, you will find your health declines.
+For example, chronic and frequent use of high-potency cannabis will affect cognitive functions in most people.

-5. Fatigue: Studies on human subjects showed that, when administered CBD, they slept longer.
-They experienced less wakefulness and dream recall.
-And, they reported fewer problems on waking.
-But, consuming too much, too high-CBD potency can sedate to the point of fatigue.
+5. Fatigue: Studies on human subjects showed that, when administered CBD, they slept longer, experienced less wakefulness and dream recall, and reported fewer problems on waking.
+But consuming too much, too high-CBD potency, can sedate to the point of fatigue.

 What Happens if You Consume Too Much Cannabis?

 If you consume alone, you must find a way to list and observe the symptoms and behaviors of concern.
-If you consume with others, you should solicit their input.
+If you are consumed with others, you should solicit their input.

 Every cannabis consumer should watch their intake.
 Of course, if you’re consuming too much, you’re the least prepared to assess the situation.
 As with all things, all things too good can hurt you.